greyshell/ds_algorithm/stack/README.md

-# How to use my custom stack lib
+# How to use my custom library

 `stack.h` - a singly linked list based implementation.
 - `disadvantage`: extra space is required for storing the references.